2023-Sustainable Industrial Processing Summit

 Cite this article as:

 David Nvenache A, Ikome M, Atembe R. (2023).
 UN PACKING THE NEXUS BETWEEN HYDROLOGICAL CLIMATE CHANGE AND RURAL EMIGRATION IN CAMEROON.
 In F. Kongoli, G. N. Anastassakis, A. Abhilash, H. R. Kota, A. G. Merma, E. Souza, C.H.
 Sampaio, R. Souza, M.M.
-Vellasco, F. Zeballos, J. Sokolovic (Eds.), Sustainable Industrial Processing Summit Torem Intl.
+Vellasco, F. Zeballos, J. Sokolovic (Eds.), Sustainable Industrial Processing Summit Volume 10 Torem Intl.
 Symp/ Mineral Processing (pp. 117-118).
 Montreal, Canada: FLOGEN Star Outreach